Make Trax: Legacy

 ADK remade the game for the Neo Geo Pocket Color which was released worldwide by SNK under its original name Crush Roller in 1999.
 The game mechanics are largely the same as its arcade counterpart, though the level design was adapted to fit the smaller screen size.
 Graphics and sound were also improved thanks to the more powerful hardware.
+This version was later re-released as part of the Windows port of Neo Geo Pocket Color Selection Vol. 1 in 2021.

 A clone called Brush Roller for the Famicom/NES was programmed in 1990 by Hwang Shinwei and published by RCM Group.
 This game was later hacked by NTDEC to make Bookyman, which was released on the Caltron 6-in-1 and the Asder 20-in-1.
 It replaced the title screen, some of the graphics, and revamped the sound and music.
 It also fixed the bugs that cause music temporary stops when the roller died or crush enemy and eliminated corrupted sprites at left maze scoreboard when completed stage which are replaced by some hollow squares.
 The original NTDEC release and Asder version retained the original sounds from Brush Roller, despite the Asder version released a year later.

-A hobbyist "speed-up" modification named Make Trax Turbo also exists, allowing the paintbrush to move faster (but not the fish).
+A "speed-up" modification named Make Trax Turbo allows the paintbrush to move faster (but not the fish).